n0krashy/BestBuy-API-Playground/README.md

     2. Get category by Id, selecting only name and id.
     3. Get invalid category by sending invalid Id
 3. **Query**
-    1. Get all products list
+    1. Get all categories list
-    2. Get products using pagination
+    2. Get categories using pagination
-    3. Get products using partial name
+    3. Get categories using partial name

 ### 5. Services

 1. **Create**
-    1. Create a valid category
+    1. Create a valid service
-    2. Create an invalid category by sending an empty json and verifying that the list of required values errors is successfully received.
+    2. Create an invalid service by sending an empty json and verifying that the list of required values errors is successfully received.
 2. **Get**
-    1. Get category by Id
+    1. Get service by Id
-    2. Get category by Id, selecting only name and id.
+    2. Get service by Id, selecting only name and id.
-    3. Get invalid category by sending invalid Id
+    3. Get invalid service by sending invalid Id
 3. **Query**
-    1. Get all products list
+    1. Get all services list
-    2. Get products using pagination
+    2. Get services using pagination
-    3. Get products using partial name
+    3. Get services using partial name